 - Eighth-graders who spend 10 or more hours a week on social media are 56 percent more likely to say they’re unhappy than those who devote less time to social media.

 - Eighth-graders who are heavy users of social media increase their risk of depression by 27 percent.

 - Eighth-graders who play sports, go to religious services, or even do homework more than the average teen cut their risk of depression significantly.

 - The number of teens who get together with their friends nearly every day dropped by more than 40 percent from 2000 to 2015; the decline has been especially steep recently.

 - Fifty-seven percent more teens were sleep deprived in 2015 than in 1991.
-In just the four years from 2012 to 2015, 22 percent more teens failed to get seven hours of sleep.
+In just the four years between 2012 to 2015, 22 percent more teens failed to get seven hours of sleep per night.

 Manage Social Media

 Managing the amount of time kids are on social media is critical.
 “Hyper-networked” teens, those who spend more than two hours per day on social networks, are known to have not only higher rates of depression and loneliness, but are also involved in more incidences of cyberbullying (both as victim and perpetrator)*1.
 Therefore it is critical for parents to manage how much time is spent on networks like Snapchat, Musical.ly, Instagram and Facebook.

 Late night screen time has been proven to be some of the most detrimental to both children and teens.
 Not only do blue-light emitting devices (all smartphones and tablets) compromise sleep quality*2, late night screen time has also been associated with lower self-esteem and coping abilities in teens.*3